As it appeared by Your Magazine, by Christopher Kelsall

 Ask any of the players on the HarbourCats baseball team – who are mostly top-level American talent – how they like playing in Victoria and their eyes will light up.

-They have the opportunity to train at the modern and state of the art Pacific Institute of Sport Excellence (PISE).
+They have the opportunity to train at the modern and state of the art Pacific Institute for Sport Excellence (PISE).

 The University of Victoria recently added the 77-million dollar Centre for Athletics, Recreation and Special Abilities (CARSA) – a stunning facility.
 Meanwhile on the Westshore Colwood and Langford seem to be leading the charge in providing top-notch facilities for sport and recreation.
 Bear Mountain just added tennis bubbles.
 Westhills Stadium is getting an expansion and the areas are complemented by the legacy of the 1994 Commonwealth Games including the Westshore Velodrome and Saanich Commonwealth Pool.